TomHarte/Isometric-Ray-Cast/README.md

 >
 > ... each of your steps through the map goes through a seemingly endless set of nested if/else conditions when it would be far, far faster to simply draw the block over whatever's there and move on.

-This project then is an attempt to demonstrate workability on a ZX Spectrum.
+In response this project demonstrates workability on a ZX Spectrum.

 It doesn't seek to be a complete game engine, or a complete game, because I have none in mind.
 It's purely an attempt to translate this approach into Z80 code for better evaluation.